The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 STARSHIP COMBAT

 • The STII SCS defeated the task of making things easier for the Beginner player by reducing the stats on the ships from there full range, it just over complicated the learning curve.
-This was corrected of course in later editions of Starship Combat.
+This was corrected in later editions of Starship Combat.

 • Some find that the balance of the game was off.
 Like ships and cloaking devices.
 (But there is an in built balance calculation when designing scenarios.)